artcom/watchdog/README.md

 - \<HaltTime> will define a timestamp at which the computer will shutdown
 - \<AppPreTerminateCommand> will define a systemcommand to be executed before the app will be terminated
 - \<AppTerminateCommand> will define a systemcommand to be executed after the app terminated
+   - attributes:
-   Attributes: \<ignoreOnUdpRestart> - can be made dependent if the app is restartet via udp or exited internally
+   		- `ignoreOnUdpRestart` - can be made dependent if the app is restarted via udp or exited internally
 - \<PreShutdownCommand> will define a systemcommand to be executed before the computer is shutdown
 - \<PreStartupCommand> will define a systemcommand to be executed when the watchdog is started
 - \<PreAppLaunchCommand> will define a systemcommand to be executed before the application is launched